day8/re-frame/docs/MentalModelOmnibus.md

       str)
 ```
 With this arrangement, we talk of "threading" data
-through functions. **It seems to help our comprehension to frame function
+through functions. **It seems to help our comprehension to conceive function
 composition in terms of data flow**.

 re-frame delivers architecture